dart-lang/samples/null_safety/calculate_lix/README.md

 This is a small code example of an app that calculates the 'lix' readability index for a text file.
-The implementation uses the new Dart null safety feature, and is means to demonstrate how this feature works in a practical example, as-well-as serve as a demonstration of how to configure and run code with null safety at it's current technical preview stage.
+The implementation uses the new Dart null safety feature, and is meant to demonstrate how this feature works in a practical example, as well as serve as a demonstration of how to configure and run code with null safety at it's current technical preview stage.

 # Running the example code

-The code example only works with the null safety technical preview 1 build, Dart SDK version `2.9.0-13.0.dev`.
-You will need to download a copy of this Dart SDK even if you have a Flutter or Dart SDK installed already, and you want to use this preview SDK only for experimenting with null safety.
+The code works only with the first technical preview of null safety, Dart SDK version `2.9.0-13.0.dev`.
+You will need to download a copy of this Dart SDK even if you have a Flutter or Dart SDK installed already, and you'll want to use this preview SDK only for experimenting with null safety.
 Specifically, do not use it for any kind of production coding.

 ## Dart preview SDK installation